SylvainGuilbaud/irisdemo-demo-finsrv-crosssell/README.md

-# irisdemo-demo-finsrv-crosssell

-## Extension to Fraud Demo - Adding Rewards and Geo Location data
+# Extension to Fraud Demo - Adding Rewards and Geo Location data

 This project takes the iris fraud prevention demo and extends it to add:
 - Geo location data added to transactions for Power BI Report